openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_arraylist.md

 list[0] = 3
 ```

 ArrayList is a reference type.
-When used as an expression, ArrayList does not create a copy; all references to the same ArrayList instance share the same data.
+When used as an expression, ArrayList does not create copies; all references to the same ArrayList instance share the same data.

-Thus, modifications to an ArrayList's elements affect all references to that instance.
+Therefore, modifications to ArrayList elements will affect all references to that instance.

 <!-- run -->